How to Be Strengthened with His Power in Office [Ephesians]

 V. SUMMARY

-As a believer you will be strengthened with His power to the degree that you are obedient to the will of God.
+As a believer, you will be strengthened with His power to the degree that you are obedient to the will of God.
 It is directly proportional.
 So do you want to be powerful in D.C.?
 Do you want to change the direction America is headed?
 Do you want to make your time on the Hill count?
-Then may I suggest to you, per this powerful and insightful passage that we have studied this week, that God says to you this: “To the degree you are obedient to My revealed will in Scripture, is the degree to which I will empower you with My strength to do the job.”
-May God use this lesson this week in your life in a wonderful way my friend.
+Then may I suggest to you, as per this powerful and insightful passage we have studied, that God says this to you: “The degree to which you are obedient to My revealed will in Scripture is the degree to which I will empower you with My strength to do the job.”
+May God use this lesson in your life in a wonderful way, my friend.

-3. Note that there are three views of the make up of man.
-They are known as the trichotomist, dichotomist, and monist views.
-The first views man as body, soul, and spirit, while the second sees the soul and spirit as one in the same.
+5. Note that there are three views of the makeup of man known as the trichotomist, dichotomist, and monist views.
+The first views man as body, soul, and spirit, while the second sees the soul and spirit as one and the same.
 The monist holds to no distinction.
-The debate centers around 1 Thessalonians 5:23, which I would view along with Mark 12:30 and Matthew 22:37 as emphatic expressions delineating the specificity of the Holy Spirit’s sanctifying process—versus a anthropological exegesis of man’s make up.
+The debate centers around 1 Thessalonians 5:23, which I would view along with Mark 12:30 and Matthew 22:37 as emphatic expressions delineating the specificity of the Holy Spirit’s sanctifying process—versus an anthropological exegesis of man’s makeup.